ihelfens/RS-TraitDiv-DroughtResp/README.md

 The script will read the data from `R_resp_Fdiv_reg.csv`, perform the modeling.

 ## Contributions
-Contains modified Copernicus Sentinel data [2017-2020].
+Contains modified Copernicus Sentinel data [2017-2020] and Open Government data provided by the cantons Aargau and Zurich.